ronaldaug/import-collection/README.md

 1. Place `import-v2` folder into your Cockpit "addons" directory.
 2. Go to `/system/info` in your Cockpit backend, clear the cache, and refresh the page.

+## Steps to import data

+1. Copy the `import.html` file to the root directory of your Cockpit installation.
+2. Open `https://yourdomain.com/import.html` in your web browser.
+3. Complete the form fields and submit to import your data.

 ## API Usage

 * **Method:** `POST`